-AD diagnostics are a major market opportunity that will be driven by the growth in the aging population and the testing and availability of diseasemodifying drugs.
+AD diagnostics are a major market opportunity that will be driven by the growth in the aging population and the testing and availability of disease-modifying drugs.
 We believe a best-in-class tau tracer has the potential to achieve a substantial market share in this large and growing market.

 Alongside our AD diagnostics activities, we have a program targeting PET imaging agents for alpha-synuclein, an important protein involved in PD, and which progressively accumulates in structures in the PD brain.
 Scientists believe that the misfolding of alpha-synuclein is central to the neurodegenerative process of PD, as well as a number of other disorders, collectively called synucleinopathies, such as Lewy Body Dementia and Multiple System Atrophy, making it a priority target for drug development.
 We have identified molecules from our Morphomer library that stain selectively alpha-synuclein pathological structures in human PD brain sections.
-Ongoing work to optimize the potency, selectivity and pharmacokinetics of these tracers is being funded by the Michael J. Fox Foundation for Parkinson's Research and Biogen under the non-exclusive research and development agreement signed in April 2016.
+Ongoing work to optimize the potency, selectivity and pharmacokinetics of these tracers is being funded by the Michael J. Fox Foundation for Parkinson's Research.